Check the list of requirements and follow the steps below to assemble the Intel® Edison module with the Arduino* expansion board.

 - Arduino expansion board

-- 2 Micro B to Type A USB cables
+- Two Micro B to Type A USB cables

-- Any spacer bars or screws included in the packaging, including two screws to fasten the module to the expansion board and four sets of screws and plastic spacers.
+- Spacer bars and screws included in the packaging, including two screws to fasten the module to the expansion board and four sets of screws and plastic spacers.

 - A direct current (DC) power supply.
 Your power supply should be rated as follows: